timradtke/tulip/README.md

 **Version: 0.0.0.9000**

-The goal of heuristika is to provide a computationally and outlier-robust implementation of a subset of exponential smoothing-based models that allows for manual overwrites.
+The goal of tulip is to provide a computationally and outlier-robust implementation of a subset of exponential smoothing-based models that allows for manual overwrites.

-Main characteristics of heuristika are:
+Main characteristics of tulip are:

   - Lightweight with regard to dependencies
   - Computational robustness